 SOME SET PIECES & PROPS

-• We provide some limited miscellaneous set pieces that will be shared by all of the shows, exact pieces TBD.
+- We provide some limited miscellaneous set pieces that can be shared by all of the shows, exact pieces TBD.
 In the past, we’ve had tables, chairs, and couches to offer to all of our productions.
 Our Production Manager will poll the shows to get an idea of what the furniture needs may be, and then will let all shows know what we can provide.

 MARKETING & ADVERTISING